librarianrafia/cv/index.md

 ### Book Chapters

-`2023` Mirza, R., Nicholson, K., & Seale, M. (2023).
-Acting “As If”: Critical Pedagogy, Empowerment, and Labor.
-In Y. Mery & A. Sanchez (Eds.), <a href="https://www.alastore.ala.org/content/critical-librarianship-and-pedagogy-symposium-reflections-revisions-and-new-work"> The Critical Librarianship and Pedagogy Symposium: Reflections, Revisions, and New Works.</a>(pp.111-126) ACRL.
+`2023` Mirza, R., Nicholson, K., & Seale, M. (2023). <a href="https://hdl.handle.net/20.500.14721/29054"> Acting “As If”: Critical Pedagogy, Empowerment, and Labor.
+"In Y. Mery & A. Sanchez (Eds.), <a href="https://www.alastore.ala.org/content/critical-librarianship-and-pedagogy-symposium-reflections-revisions-and-new-work"> The Critical Librarianship and Pedagogy Symposium: Reflections, Revisions, and New Works.</a>(pp.111-126) ACRL.

 `2023` Keralis, S., Mirza, R. & Seale, M. (2023).Librarians' Illegible Labor: Toward a Documentary Practice of Digital Humanities.
 In Klein, L.F., & Gold, M.K. (eds.), <a href="https://www.upress.umn.edu/book-division/books/debates-in-the-digital-humanities-2023"> Debates in the Digital Humanities 2023.</a> (pp. 305-323) Minneapolis: University of Minnesota Press.

-`2017` Mirza, R. & Seale, M. (2017).
-Who Killed the World?
-White Masculinity and the Technocratic Library of the Future.
-In Schlesselman-Tarango, G. (ed.), <a href="https://litwinbooks.com/books/topographies-of-whiteness/">Topographies of Whiteness: Mapping Whiteness in Library and Information Science</a> (pp. 175-201) (Series on Critical Race Studies and Multiculturalism in LIS).
+`2017` Mirza, R. & Seale, M. (2017). <a href="https://mauraseale.org/wp-content/uploads/2016/03/Mirza-Seale-Technocratic-Library.pdf">Who Killed the World?
+White Masculinity and the Technocratic Library of the Future.</a> In Schlesselman-Tarango, G. (ed.), <a href="https://litwinbooks.com/books/topographies-of-whiteness/">Topographies of Whiteness: Mapping Whiteness in Library and Information Science</a> (pp. 175-201) (Series on Critical Race Studies and Multiculturalism in LIS).
 Sacramento: Library Juice Press.

 - Note:<a href="https://litwinbooks.com/david-hudson-wins-fifth-annual-library-juice-paper-contest/">Honorable mention for Fifth (2017) Annual Library Juice Paper Contest.</a><a href="http://mauraseale.org/wp-content/uploads/2016/03/Mirza-Seale-Technocratic-Library.pdf">Text available here.</a>